 Many times, a seizure can be observed.
 If anyone on the medical team witnesses signs of a seizure, such as the body going limp, the baby losing consciousness, or the baby staring and/or making bicycle “pedaling” movements, EEG monitoring and diagnosis of seizure activity must promptly take place.

 If a seizure is diagnosed, the underlying cause must be found and timely treated.
 Very close monitoring must also occur if antiepileptic therapy is initiated.
 Seizure treatment can be dangerous in many ways, including being toxic to the brain.
 In addition to standard monitoring, medical staff must monitor drug levels in the blood, as well as liver and kidney function.

-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our nationally recognized birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
+We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and you pay nothing unless we win your case.
 Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
-Our firm’s award winning lawyers are available 24 / 7 to speak with you.
+Our firm’s award-winning lawyers are available 24 / 7 to speak with you.